RaghuRamSatt/DS5010-Project/README.md

             p_value (float): The p-value for the test
     Raises:
             ValueError: If the input values for success1, total1, success2, and total2 are not integers, if total1 or total2 are negative, or if the alternative hypothesis is invalid.

+4. `chi_square_test`

+Performs a chi-square test for the equality of multiple binomial proportions.

+    Input:
+            binomial_data (list): A list of tuples containing the number of successes and total trials for each group expected_proportions (list, optional): A list of expected proportions for each group.
+If not provided, the test will assume equal proportions.
+    Output:
+            p_value (float): The p-value for the test
+    Raises:
+            ValueError: If binomial_data or expected_proportions are invalid, or if their lengths do not match

+5. `g_test_goodness_of_fit`

+Performs a G-test for goodness-of-fit for binomial data.

+    Input:
+            binomial_data (list): A list of tuples containing the number of successes and total trials for each group expected_proportions (list, optional): A list of expected proportions for each group.
+If not provided, the test will assume equal proportions.
+    Output:
+            p_value (float): The p-value for the test
+    Raises:
+            ValueError: If binomial_data or expected_proportions are invalid, or if their lengths do not match

+6. `proportion_confidence_interval`

+Calculates the confidence interval for a binomial proportion.

+    Input:
+            success (int): The number of successes
+            trials (int): The total number of trials alpha (float, optional): The desired significance level (default is 0.05)
+    Output:
+            confidence_interval (tuple): A tuple containing the lower and upper bounds of the confidence interval
+    Raises:
+            ValueError: If success or trials are not integers, or if alpha is not between 0 and 1 (inclusive)

+7. `cohen_h_effect_size`

+Calculates Cohen's h effect size for proportions.

+    Input:
+            p1 (float): The proportion for group 1 p2 (float): The proportion for group 2
+    Output:
+            h (float): Cohen's h effect size
+    Raises:
+            ValueError: If p1 or p2 are not numbers (integers or floats)

+8. `continuity_corrected_proportion_z_test`

+Performs a continuity-corrected proportion z-test to compare two binomial proportions.

+    Input:
+            successes1 (int): The number of successes in group 1 trials1 (int): The total number of trials in group 1 successes2 (int): The number of successes in group 2 trials2 (int): The total number of trials in group 2 alternative (str, optional): The alternative hypothesis, 'two-sided', 'greater', or 'less' (default is 'two-sided')
+    Output:
+            p_value (float): The p-value of the test
+    Raises:
+            ValueError: If the input values for successes and trials are not integers, or if the alternative hypothesis is invalid